 The Sottano family were at the helm until 2016, when the Vincentin family took the reigns, determined to build on the legacy of those before and continue to develop high end wines from Mendoza.

 The winery itself is located in the foothills of the Andes mountains and they have vineyards across the two most sought after sub-regions in Mendoza: the Uco Valley & Lujan de Cuyo.
 Specialising primarily in Malbec and Cabernet Sauvignon, they have a host of wines across a range of price points with a house level range including some white varieties such as Torrontes and Chardonnay.
-Our work with Sottano focuses on their range of red wines, from their 'Junior' Malbec right the way up to their premium offering 'Judas'.
+Our work with Sottano focuses on their range of red wines, from their signature Malbec right the way up to their premium offering 'Judas'.